ciscoheat/superforms-web/src/routes/components/+page.md

   {...$$restProps} />
 ```

-Checkboxes, especially grouped ones, can be difficult to handle.
+Checkboxes, especially grouped ones, can be tricky to handle.
 Read the Svelte tutorial about [bind:group](https://svelte.dev/tutorial/group-inputs), and see the [Ice cream example](https://stackblitz.com/edit/sveltekit-superforms-group-inputs?file=src%2Froutes%2F%2Bpage.server.ts,src%2Froutes%2F%2Bpage.svelte) on Stackblitz if you're having trouble with it.

 ## Using the componentized field in awesome ways

-As mentioned, using this field component is now as simple as:
+As said, using this component is now as simple as:

 ```svelte
 <TextField {form} field="name" />